An Introduction To Altitude Sickness

 The symptoms of altitude sickness start small and increase over time, and along with the increase in altitude.

-There are 2 common life-threatening complications of altitude:
+There are 2 serious complications of altitude sickness:

 This happens when the brain swells and stops functioning properly.
 This is a serious, life-threatening condition.
 People experiencing HACE are often confused and may not be aware of the danger they are in.